gugapadilha/gugapadilha/README.md

 ---

-- 📫 How to reach me guga.santospadilha@rede.ulbra.br
+- 📫 How to reach me guga.santospadilha@gmail.com
 - 🍀 I'm a passionate Android Developer;
 - ⚡ I'm currently learning Jetpack Compose;
 - 🔭 I'm always looking for new things to learn;